-TCX exclusively focuses on currency and interest rate derivatives, risk-managed through internal portfolio diversification.
+TCX exclusively focuses on cross-currency interest rate swaps and forwards, risk-managed through internal portfolio diversification.
+The maximum tenor for individual currencies is set by the Pricing Committee.

 The Fund's transactions are mostly invested through or with its investors, which have established local networks in emerging markets.
 TCX has agreed a preferential access to its transaction capacity with its investors, but it may also trade with non-investor counterparties, notably the clients and assignees of the investors.